The Right to Be Left Alone

 The Cost: Multi-Touch Attribution

-Because we cannot track a user across days, we cannot tell you that someone clicked an ad on Monday and bought a product on Friday.
+Because we do not track users across days, we cannot tell you that someone clicked an ad on Monday and bought a product on Friday.

 Compliance by Design